 - Optimizing your core and complementary solutions to enhance accountholder service, convenience, and loyalty

-Back-office operations are the lifeblood of an organization’s ability to serve accountholders and create efficient workflows for employees.
+Back-office banks and credit union operations are the lifeblood of an organization’s ability to serve accountholders and create efficient workflows for employees.
 A back office working at maximum efficiency can drastically reduce the number of errors while improving adherence to compliance and regulatory demands.
 The back office is also important for digitizing and automating the flow of information throughout the organization for quicker response times – and as previously mentioned, that speed can be a huge competitive advantage.

 Unfortunately, a fair number of banks’ and credit unions’ back offices are far from frictionless.
 When asked for the cause, 43% of workers said they often have to copy/paste or rekey information; and 80% of business leaders said problems arise because they have different internal systems that don’t talk to each other.
 When systems and departments are siloed, communication breaks down and interrupts the flow of information.